ibm-cloud-docs/sell/pc-support.md

 If you're experiencing issues with Partner Center, you can create a support case by using the [{{site.data.keyword.Bluemix_notm}} Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.

 To create a support case, you must have a Pay-As-You-Go or Subscription account.
+Also, ensure that you're assigned at least the editor role on the Support Center account management service to create, edit, or view support cases.
+For more information about actions and roles for account management services, see [Assigning access to account management services](/docs/account?topic=account-account-services#account-management-actions-roles) or to assign other users access, see [Assigning user access for working with support cases](/docs/get-support?topic=get-support-access).
 {: note}

 To create a support case for Partner Center related issues, complete the following steps: